Nationals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Juan Soto and the San Diego Padres will look to get to Josiah Gray when he starts for the Washington Nationals on Saturday at 8:40 PM ET.
+Seth Lugo and MacKenzie Gore are the projected starters when the San Diego Padres and Washington Nationals face off on Sunday at PETCO Park.

-The Nationals are +155 moneyline underdogs for this matchup against the favorite Padres (-190).
-The game's over/under is listed at 8.5 runs.
+The Padres are -185 moneyline favorites for this matchup against the Nationals (+150).
+The total for the matchup is set at 9 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.